actix/actix-web/guide/src/qs_5.md

 ```

 [HttpRequest::extract_query()](../actix_web/struct.HttpRequest.html#method.extract_query)
-method provides similar functionality for request's query parameters.
+ provides similar functionality for request query parameters.

 ## Generating resource URLs

 Use the [HttpRequest.url_for()](../actix_web/struct.HttpRequest.html#method.url_for)
 method to generate URLs based on resource patterns.
 For example, if you've configured a
-resource with the name "foo" and the pattern "{a}/{b}/{c}", you might do this.
+resource with the name "foo" and the pattern "{a}/{b}/{c}", you might do this:

 ```rust
 # extern crate actix_web;